-2. Forgot your headphones?
+6. Forgot your headphones?

 You’re all set up for an intense study session at the library, and realize that you forgot your headphones!
 You can still enjoy your favourite study playlist by borrowing headphones for four hours at a time from the Service Desk in Mills, Innis or Thode Libraries with your library card.

-3. Banish stress at the Lyons New Media Centre
+7. Spark your curiosity and creativity at Lyons New Media Centre

 10. Food or drink, anyone?

 Vending machines with snacks and beverages are now available and being stocked in Mills, Innis and Thode libraries.

 11. Past Exams

 The Library has a range of past exams from Humanities, Social Sciences, Business, Commerce Engineering and Science courses that can help you be more prepared.
 Find exams here.

 Quiet study can be found in the following spaces: